Nonparametric Bayesian Knockoff Generators for Feature Selection Under Complex Data Structure: GAUSSIAN DIRICHLET PROCESS MIXTURE KNOCKOFF GENERATOR

-where $\chi^2(p,\psi)$ is the $\psi^{th}$ quantile of the $\chi^2$ distribution with $p$ degrees of freedom.
-These values appear to work well when $n, p \le 250$ and were obtained using a combination of the method of moments approach in \cite{ShiMart19} and experimentation with high dimensional examples.
+where $\chi_p^2(\psi)$ is the $\psi^{th}$ quantile of the $\chi^2$ distribution with $p$ degrees of freedom.
+These values appear to work well when $n, p \le 250$ and were obtained using a combination of the method of moments approach in \citet{ShiMart19} and experimentation via simulations.
+The development of a low information omnibus prior for Dirichlet process mixtures with high dimensional data is one of our working projects; we anticipate providing a systematic prior construction with mathematical properties in the near future.

+The empirical performance of the GDPM in modeling distributions was illustrated by \citet{ShiMart19}, where they used the GDPM to achieve accurate density estimation of both a mixture of bivariate t distributions and a Cauchy distribution, which does not have finite mean nor variance.
+Considering the capacity of GDPM, we anticipate good performance even with multimodal and heavy-tailed data-generating distributions.